simplenetes-io/simplenetes/doc/FAQ.md

    This ranges can be configured to be lower if needed, say between 61000 and 63999 (which are the range for auto assigned of cluster ports).
 Which would then only use about 20 MB of extra memory.

 Q. Can I change the cluster-id.txt file in my project?
 A. You can.
-Then you will need to run `snt init-host -f` on every host in the cluster.
+Then you will need to run `sns host init <host> -f` on every host in the cluster.

 Q. Can two clusters have the same ID?
 A. Yes, but avoid it.
 The cluster ID is a safety precaution to prevent operating on the wrong hosts by mistake.